 Fee-For-Service Financial Planner in Toronto, Ontario, Canada

-Certified Financial planner and blogger Ed Rempel wants to help clients find financial freedom.
+Blogger and fee-for-service financial planner Ed Rempel wants to help clients find financial freedom.
 As a financial blogger and someone who has 24 years of financial planning experience and 35 years as an accountant, specifically as a fee-for-service Financial Planner, Ed steadfastly dislikes “financial quackery” – financial advice that’s really just a sales pitch – and “placebo advice” – bad advice meant to make you feel good.

 Currently, he runs Unconventional Wisdom, where he writes about various financial guidance related strategies and provides fee-for-service guidance.
 The Unconventional Wisdom website is also where Ed describes in detail several financial strategies that he has become known for, including the Smith Manoeuvre and Lifecycle Investing strategies.
 He is also particularly skilled with the 8-Year GIS Strategy, a strategy to help seniors qualify for larger government pensions using effective planning and investing.